-To view the home learning choice activities for the autumn term, please click the link below.
-Remember to send you learning to your teacher via the eSchools messages, or bring your learning in to school to share with your class on the stop-off dates, which are:
+To view the home learning choice activities for the spring term, please click the link below.
+Remember to send your learning to your teacher via the eSchools messages, or bring your learning in to school to share with your class on the stop-off dates, which are:

 Daily Lessons for Absent Pupils

-If you are absent from school, please follow the link below to complete your daily lessons.
+If you are absent from school, please follow the link below to complete your daily maths and English lessons.